 New School: Frozen Chocolate-Peanut Butter-Covered Banana Bites

-All jokes about Bluth’s Original Frozen Banana aside, the combination of frozen banana with smooth chocolate is one for the ages.
+The combination of frozen banana with smooth chocolate is one for the ages.
 But why not take that already perfect marriage and up the tasty factor a bit?
-The addition of another of dessert’s great duos—chocolate and peanut butter—makes this easy popsicle exponentially more delicious.
+The addition of another of dessert’s great duos—chocolate and peanut butter—make these easy bites exponentially more delicious.
+To turn these bite-sized treats into a formal pop, simply add a stick.
 And rolling the aforementioned treat in crushed peanuts or coconut?
 Don’t even get us started.
-In case this new dessert combination has you spending your summer savings on vegan chocolate chips, don’t worry—there’s always money in the banana stand.
-(Sorry, we couldn’t help ourselves.)

 Craving more ideas for delicious and creative vegan popsicles?
 Make sure to check out our We All Scream For Vegan Ice Cream Pinterest board.
-It’s filled with bite after bite of tasty treats like Roasted Strawberry & Coconut Milk Popsicles (oh, and some ice cream, too).
+It’s filled with bite after bite of tasty treats.